spectrocloud/librarium/docs/docs-content/clusters/cluster-management/backup-restore/enable-etcd-backup.md

     <TabItem value="PXK" label="PXK/PXK-E">

-   In Palette-eXtended Kubernetes (PXK), etcd backup is enabled by default and cannot be disabled.
+   In Palette eXtended Kubernetes (PXK), etcd backup is enabled by default and cannot be disabled.
 You also cannot change the directory where the backups are stored, which is `/var/lib/etcd`.

    | Parameter                                                    | Description                                                          |